jbshep/softeng21/ms/index.md

 * Feature group 2: promote/demote

     `blurg promote LOCALDIARY --remote=HOST --user=USER` should move LOCALDIARY and all its log entries to HOST.
+It should also print the new remote diary's key to the screen.

     `blurg demote REMOTEDIARY` should move REMOTEDIARY and all its entries from its server to a local diary of the same name and then wipe it from the server.